-Use UPshow to power your digital signs
+Use UPshow to power your waiting room signs for patients

 One of the most important parts of adding digital signage to your healthcare facility is picking the right software.
 That’s why you should check out UPshow’s digital signage software solution for healthcare clinics.

 Our platform makes it incredibly easy for your hospital to:

 - Boost sales